EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 Here is basically where the stake process happens.

-The validator is the client that proposes blocks and does attestations according to the Ethereum 2.0 specification (proposing a block would be the equivalent to "mine" a block in the Ethereum 1.0 chain).
+The validator is the client that proposes blocks and does attestations according to the Consensus Layer specification (proposing a block would be the equivalent to "mine" a block in the former Ethereum 1.0 chain).

 .. warning::

-  There is a chance of losing your ETH if your validator does something wrong (this is called being slashed), so be extremely carefull and always follow the Ethereum 2.0 specification.
+  There is a chance of losing your ETH if your validator does something wrong (this is called being slashed), so be extremely carefull and always follow the protocol specification.

-  And never run the same validator (same private keys) in two nodes at the same time.
-You will be slashed.
+  And **never (NEVER)** run the same validator (same private keys) in two different validator nodes at the same time.
+  **You will be slashed**.

 Staking Requirements
 --------------------